Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Numerical Experiments

-\paragraph{Results.} Figures~\ref{fig:gaussian_results}, \ref{fig:poisson_results}, and \ref{fig:uniform_results} display the results for the three models.
-We present results for fixed sample sizes: $n=200$ and $\tau=0.5$.
-Each figure shows three panels: posterior risk (left), RMSE (middle), and posterior densities at a high contamination level $\varepsilon=10\%$ (right).

-The posterior risk and RMSE plots demonstrate that across all three models, the $\rho$-posterior maintains stability under contamination while the MLE and standard Bayes estimators deteriorate rapidly.
-This effect is particularly pronounced in the uniform model, where a single outlier can drastically inflate the MLE and Bayes estimates, whereas the $\rho$-estimator remains robust.
+\paragraph{Results.} Figures~\ref{fig:gaussian_results}--\ref{fig:uniform_results} report posterior risk (left), RMSE (middle), and posterior densities at $\varepsilon=10\%$ (right) for each model.
+Across all three settings, the $\tilde{\rho}$-posterior maintains stability under contamination while the MLE and Bayes estimators deteriorate rapidly.
+The effect is most pronounced in the uniform model, where a single outlier can inflate the MLE to $\approx 102$; the $\tilde{\rho}$-posterior remains concentrated near $\theta^\star = 1$.

-The density plots (right panels) visualize posterior distributions for a single contaminated dataset.
-Vertical lines indicate the true parameter (solid red), the MLE (dashed), and the $\rho$-posterior mean (dotted).
-In all models, the $\rho$-posterior remains concentrated near the truth despite contamination, while the standard Bayes posterior shifts toward the outliers.
-The uniform model shows the most dramatic contrast: at $\varepsilon = 10\%$, the Bayes posterior (approximated by a lognormal for visualization) centers around the contaminated MLE near 102, while the $\rho$-posterior remains sharply concentrated near the true value $\theta^\star = 1$.

-These experiments demonstrate the robustness of variational approximations to the $\rho$-posterior across different model classes, including both exponential and non-exponential families.
-The uniform model, in particular, highlights the $\rho$-posterior's ability to handle extreme outliers that would otherwise dominate classical estimators.
-Further investigations could explore higher-dimensional settings, alternative contamination types, and different variational families to further validate and extend these findings.
-This is left for future work.

-We next evaluate the $\rho$-posterior on three increasingly complex regression settings, each designed to test different aspects of robustness under heavy-tailed contamination.
+We next evaluate the $\tilde{\rho}$-posterior on three increasingly complex regression settings, each designed to test different aspects of robustness under heavy-tailed contamination.

-\paragraph{ Fourier basis regression with smooth target function.} We first considered a regression problem with known smooth structure.
+\paragraph{Fourier basis regression with smooth target function.} We first consider a regression problem with known smooth structure.
 The model takes the form $Y_i = f^*(w_i) + \xi_i$ for $i=1,\ldots,n$, where $w_i$ are equally spaced points in $[0,1]$ and the true regression function is

 The design matrix $\Phi \in \mathbb{R}^{n \times p}$ consists of Fourier basis functions with $K=6$ frequency components, yielding $p = 13$ features including the intercept.
 The noise follows an $\varepsilon$-contaminated mixture